 You’re actually not seeing double, because we had two Chicago World’s Fair Featherweights on consignment at one time!

 #1 — The first one we had was discovered quite by accident earlier this year – a diamond in the ruff so-to-speak.
 Graded a 7 and in good condition for such a rarely badged machine.
-Machine sold for $4695.00.
-There are only a handful of these machines reported, so while fetching a collector price tag, the owner has one of the most sought after Featherweights in the world.
+The machine sold for $4,695.00 in 2015.
+There are only a handful of these machines reported, so while fetching a collector price tag, the owner has one of the most sought-after Featherweights in the world.